Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 The Bottom Line

 Compounded semaglutide is still legal in 2026, but the landscape is tighter than it was a year ago.
 The FDA found real safety problems at real pharmacies — carpeted cleanrooms, wrong doses, contaminated products.
-That does not mean all compounded semaglutide is dangerous.
-It means you need to verify your source carefully.
+More enforcement is coming.
+New state rules are in effect.
+Hims stopped selling its compounded GLP-1 pill after legal pressure.
+Eli Lilly's lawsuit against Empower Pharmacy is partially proceeding.
+And Foundayo now gives you an FDA-approved pill option with expanding insurance coverage through CVS Caremark.

 Check the shortage status.
 Ask the four questions.
 Verify the answers.
-And always explore brand-name savings programs before assuming compounded is your only option.
+And always explore brand-name savings programs and Foundayo before assuming compounded is your only option.

 This article is for informational purposes only and does not constitute medical or legal advice.
 Always consult a licensed healthcare provider before starting any medication.
 Check the FDA Drug Shortage Database for current shortage status.